Speaker

 Professor Tetsuo Hattori

-Professor Emeritus at Kagawa University, Japan.
+Affiliation: Professor Emeritus at Kagawa University, Japan.
 Guest Professor at Hiroshima Institute of Technology, Japan.

 Biography: He received B.E. and M.E. degrees in electrical engineering from Doshisha University, Kyoto, Japan, and Ph.D. degree in electronics & Information engineering from Osaka University, Osaka, Japan.